davmre/sigvisa/README.txt

 This package contains the NET-VISA implementation.
 Network Vertically Integrated Seismological Analysis.

-- rpy2, R, and numpy are required.
-To test rpy2 and R
-  run: python -m utils.LogisticModel
+- numpy and scipy are required.
+To test them, run: python -m utils.LogisticModel
   Also, matplotlib and Basemap are required for the visualization

 - Load the data in a mysql database: